 2005 – Tiger Woods

-2005 was a huge year for Tiger Woods.
-During the 69th Masters Tournament, Tiger Woods defeated Chris DiMarco in a playoff to win his fourth green jacket.
+During the 69th Masters Tournament, Tiger Woods defeated Chris DiMarco in a playoff to win his fourth championship at Augusta.

 2004 – Phil Mickelson

-After sinking a putt on the 18th hole of the 2004 tournament, Phil Mickelson walked away with his first, long-awaited Masters’ victory.
+After sinking a putt to birdie on the 18th hole of the 2004 tournament, Phil Mickelson walked away with a slim one-stroke victory over Ernie Els and his first, long-awaited Masters victory.

 2003 – Mike Weir